 How to make a car insurance claim in Germany

 If you need to make a claim with your insurer, you should contact them as soon as possible.
-Claims relating to accidents should be filed within 2 weeks of the accident.
+Claims relating to accidents should be filed within two weeks of the accident.
 You should:

 You will need to send the relevant information to your insurer and they will let you know if you need to provide any more information.
-Claims should be resolved within 3 months.
-The insurer usually sorts costs out directly with companies involved (e.g. auto repair garages).
+Claims should be resolved within three months.
+The insurer usually sorts costs out directly with companies involved (e.g., auto repair garages).

 If you need to file a claim with the other party’s insurer and they don’t provide you with insurance details, you can find them by providing the license plate number to the Central Office of Car Insurers.
 This central office can also provide you with necessary details of insurance claims representatives in other EU member states should you be involved in an accident in another EU country.